-When people ask, "What is the value of log?", they commonly check with base 10 logarithms.
+When people ask, "What is the value of log?", they typically refer to base 10 logarithms.

 The base (maximum generally 10 or e),